-- A. Dispatch Services Contractor shall pay the City for emergency medical dispatch services in the amount of \$23,500.00 per year.
+A. Dispatch Services - Contractor shall pay the City for emergency medical dispatch services in the amount set forth in Exhibit C attached.
 The Contractor will be responsible for paying the City on time for each payment on a quarterly basis in April, July, October and January (see Exhibit C) of each year of the contract term, unless at the direction of the City Commission the compensation for EMS dispatch services is increased to meet the demands of an enhanced dispatch center.
 Ambulance rates may need to be increased with the City Commission's approval to meet additional compensation requirements.
-It is the responsibility of the Contractor to begin payments April 1, 2008.
+It is the responsibility of the Contractor to begin payments April 1, 2014.
 A late payment charge of five (5) percent of any unpaid balance will be assessed for each 30-day period or part thereof, in which a payment is past due.
-The Cascade County Consolidated Dispatch Center and the City warrants that the foregoing amount is not greater than its actual costs of providing such services. - B. Oversight and Monitoring Contractor will pay the City \$9,000 annually for City staff for services rendered to provide ongoing contract oversight and to ensure Contractor and Subcontractor provides quality medical care.
+The Cascade County Consolidated Dispatch Center and the City warrants that the foregoing amount is not greater than its actual costs of providing such services.

+- B. Oversight and Monitoring Contractor will pay the City the amount set forth in Exhibit C attached for City staff for services rendered to provide ongoing contract oversight and to ensure Contractor and Subcontractor provides quality medical care.
 The Contractor will be responsible for paying the City on time for each payment on a quarterly basis in April, July, October and January (see Exhibit C) of each year of the contract term.
-It is the responsibility of the Contractor to begin payments.
-November 1, 2008.
-A late payment charge of five (5) percent of any unpaid balance will be assessed for each 30-day period or part thereof, in which a payment is past due. - C. Medical Direction Contractor will pay the City \$7200.00 annually for the provision of EMS 911 system medical direction in the form of a part-time EMS 911 System Medical Director position.
+It is the responsibility of the Contractor to begin payments, April 1, 2014.
+A late payment charge of five (5) percent of any unpaid balance will be assessed for each 30-day period or part thereof, in which a payment is past due. - C. Medical Direction Contractor will pay the City the amount set forth in Exhibit C attached for the provision of EMS 911 system medical direction in the form of a part-time EMS 911 System Medical Director position.
 The Contractor will be responsible for paying the City on time for each payment on a quarterly basis in April, July, October and January (see Exhibit C) of each year of the contract term.
-It is the responsibility of the Contractor to begin payments, April 1, 2008.
-A late payment charge of five (5) percent of any unpaid balance will be assessed for each 30-day period or part thereof, in which a payment is past due. - D. Arranging for and Providing Pre-Transport Service Fee Contractor will pay the City \$20,000 annually for City staff arranging for and providing Pre-transport services at the scene of an emergency medical incident in which the Contractor's employees respond.
+It is the responsibility of the Contractor to begin payments, April 1, 2014.
+A late payment charge of five (5) percent of any unpaid balance will be assessed for each 30-day period or part thereof, in which a payment is past due. - D. Arranging for and Providing Pre-Transport Service Fee Contractor will pay the City the amount set forth in exhibit C attached for City staff arranging for and providing Pre-transport services at the scene of an emergency medical incident in which the Contractor's employees respond.
 The City allows the Contractor to bill the patient and their third party insurance companies for the services and supplies provided by the City's EMS Services.
-The Contractor will be responsible for paying the City on time for each payment on a quarterly basis in April, July, October, and January (see

-Exhibit C) of each year of the contract term.
-It is the responsibility of the Contractor to begin payments, November 1, 2008.
-A late payment charge of five (5) percent of any unpaid balance will be assessed for each 30-day period or part thereof, in which a payment is past due.

-E. Annual fees - as noted in section 10.6 A through D, shall be increased automatically based on the Annual Western Region Urban Consumer Price Index for the previous calendar year.
+The Contractor will be responsible for paying the City on time for each payment on a quarterly basis in April, July, October, and January (see Exhibit C) of each year of the contract term.
+It is the responsibility of the Contractor to begin payments, April 1, 2014.
+A late payment charge of five (5) percent of any unpaid balance will be assessed for each 30-day period or part thereof, in which a payment is past due. - E. Annual fees The annual fees, as noted in section 10.6 A through D, shall be increased automatically based on the Annual Western Region Urban Consumer Price Index (CPI) for the previous calendar year.